nix-community/cache-nix-action/restore/README.md

 ### Reusing primary key and restored key in the save action

-Usually you may want to use the same `key` with both `actions/cache/restore` and `actions/cache/save` actions.
+Usually you may want to use the same `primary-key` with both `actions/cache/restore` and `nix-community/cache-nix-action/save` actions.
 To achieve this, use `outputs` from the `restore` action to reuse the same primary key (or the key of the cache that was restored).

 ### Using restore action outputs to make save action behave just like the cache action